danyel-ii/cubeless_/docs/B-app/30-test-plan.md

 **E. RoyaltySplitter behavior**
 - when router unset → forwards 100% ETH to owner
 - when swap reverts → forwards 100% ETH to owner (does not revert)
-- when swap succeeds → forwards $LESS to owner, then remaining ETH to owner
+- when swap succeeds → splits $LESS 50% to burn address and 50% to owner, then remaining ETH to owner

 **F. ERC-2981 resale royalty**
 - `royaltyInfo(ourTokenId, salePrice)` returns `(splitter, expectedAmount)`